aloveless/lend-x-dev-temporary/README.md

 ##### [SafeMath.sol](/contracts/SafeMath.sol)

-### ICO Related Contracts that are not part of the protocol
+### ICO Related Contracts not part of the protocol
 ##### [ERC20.sol](/ico/ERC20.sol)
 The ERC20.sol contract is not part of the protocol, just storing our ICO token contract here for now.